dcodner24/dcodner24/README.md

 ### Featured Projects

-- [Versacarry](https://www.versacarry.com) - Built a custom ecommerce platform for Versacarry's BigCommerce store.
+- [Versacarry](https://www.versacarry.com) - Versacarry is a concealed carry holster manufacturer based in Bryan, TX.
+I built a custom ecommerce platform for their BigCommerce store.
 Responsibilities included:
   - Building custom APIs and custom forms
   - Database migration from BigCommerce's Catalog V2 to Catalog V3
   - Integrating custom code with BigCommerce dashboard fields and assets